padrinobook/padrinobook/chapters/login_and_registration.md

 ```

-We can use this information to display the errors in our form for the user to let him know what they did wrong.
-If you want a dirty and quick solution, you can use the `form.error_messages`, which can be put at the front of our form:
+We can use this information to display the errors in our form for the user to let him know what what went wrong.
+In a first try, we use [error\_messages\_for method](http://www.padrinorb.com/api/Padrino/Helpers/FormHelpers.html#error_messages_for-instance_method):

 ```erb